-The state shall adopt a developmental perspective in dealing with informal economic units.
-The DOLE, in coordination with the IEDC, shall assess the capacity of these enterprises to comply with general labor standards.
-Those incapable of meeting the standards shall be assisted to upgrade their capacity to improve their businesses, as well as the capacity to comply with relevant labor and social standards.
+The state shall adopt a developmental perspective in dealing with informal economic

+1 as the capacity to comply with relevant labor and social standards.
+2 Sec.
+23. Prioritization for Education and Training The State shall implement 3 adequate training and information campaigns to provide WIE and their employers the full 4 knowledge on applicable labor and occupational safety and health standards for their 5 subsequent compliance.
+6 Sec.
+24. Prohibited Acts Specific to Workers in the Informal Economy.
+The following 7 are deemed prohibited: 8 a) Non-compliance with minimum labor standards and occupational health and 9 safety standards.
+The employment contract shall be in writing specifying the 10 terms and condition of engagement which must not be lower than the minimum 11 standards provided by law.
+However, the absence of a written agreement does 12 not mean the absence of an employment relationship.
+13 The contract shall be explained to the worker and attested to by an elected 14 Barangay official in the barangay where the worker is designated to work.
+15 b) Recruitment or Finders' Fees.
+Regardless of whether the worker was sourced 16 either through an employment agency or a third party, WIE shall neither be 17 charged nor levied a recruitment fee or finders' fee.
+18 c) Hazardous Work and Conditions in Formal Workplaces.
+Workers shall not be 19 engaged to do hazardous work, activity or undertaking, or be exposed to 20 hazardous working conditions in accordance with existing laws and the IRR of 21 this Act.
+22 d) Interference and Coercion.
+Any person is prohibited from committing any of the 23 following acts of interference or coercion: 24 a.
+Preventing any worker from upholding or exercising his/her rights; 25 b.
+Preventing any worker from joining or assisting organization for 26 purposes not contrary to law; 27 c.
+Preventing any worker from carrying out his/her duties or functions in 28 an organization, or to penalize the same for any lawful action performed 29 in that capacity; 30 d.
+Harassing, threatening, coercing or intimidating any worker that result 31 in preventing him or her from performing his or her duties and functions; 32 e.
+Transferring, penalizing or terminating the services of a worker without 33 valid or legal ground; and 34 f.
+Other acts that or threaten to diminish the independence and freedom 35 of a workers' organization to direct its own affairs.
+36 e) Non-compliance with Republic Act No. 7610, as amended by Republic Act No. 11

+9231 in the employment of minors.
+In cases where minors are contracted or hired to render work or services, the age should be at least fifteen (15) years old and there is parental or legal guardian consent in the employment contract, which is presented and attested to by any representative of the LGU or duly elected Barangay official where the work is to be done, and that the employers of these children should provide them with access to at least elementary or secondary education, either through traditional schooling or alternative learning systems.

 Sec.
-23. Prioritization for Education and Training. - The State shall implement adequate training and information campaigns to provide workers in the informal economy and their employers the full knowledge on applicable labor and occupational safety and health standards for their subsequent compliance.

-Sec.
-24. Prohibited Acts Specific to Workers in the Informal Economy. - The following are deemed prohibited:

-1) Non-compliance with minimum labor standards and occupational health and safety standards. - The employment contract shall be in writing specifying the terms and condition of engagement which must not be lower than the minimum standards provided by law.
-However, the absence of a written agreement does not mean the absence of an employment relationship.

-The contract shall be explained to the worker and attested to by an elected Barangay official in the barangay where the worker is designated to work.

-- 2) Recruitment or Finders' Fees.
-Regardless of whether the worker was sourced either through an employment agency or a third party, workers in the informal economy shall neither be charged nor levied a recruitment fee or finders' fee. - 3) Hazardous Work and Conditions in Formal Workplaces.
-Workers shall not be engaged to do hazardous work, activity or undertaking, or be exposed

-1 to hazardous working conditions in accordance with existing laws and the 2 IRR of this Act.
-3 4) Interference and Coercion. - Any person is prohibited from committing 4 any of the following acts of interference or coercion: 5 a) Preventing any worker from upholding or exercising his/her rights; 6 b) Preventing any worker from joining or assisting organization for 7 purposes not contrary to law; 8 c) Preventing any worker from carrying out his/her duties or functions 9 in an organization, or to penalize the same for any lawful action 10 performed in that capacity; 11 d) Harassing, threatening, coercing or intimidating any worker that 12 result in preventing him or her from performing his or her duties 13 and functions; 14 e) Transferring, penalizing or terminating the services of a worker 15 without valid or legal ground; and 16 f) Other acts that or threaten to diminish the independence and 17 freedom of a workers' organization to direct its own affairs.
-18 5) Non-compliance with Republic Act No. 7610, as amended by Republic Act 19 No. 9231 in the employment of minors In cases where minors are 20 contracted or hired to render work or services, the age should be at least 21 fifteen (15) years old and there is parental or legal guardian consent in the 22 employment contract, which is presented and attested to by any 23 representative of the LGU or duly elected Barangay official where the work 24 is to be done, and that the employers of these children should provide 25 them with access to at least elementary or secondary education, either 26 through traditional schooling or alternative learning systems.
-27 Se c.
-25. Visitorial and Enforcement Power of the Secretary of Labor and 28 Employm nent. - Employment contracts and/or engagements in the Informal Economy 29 shall be subject to the visitorial and enforcement power of the Secretary of Labor 30 and Emp loyment pursuant to Article 128 of the Labor Code of the Philippines.
-31 TITLE II 32 Chapter I

-Informal Economy Development Council (IEDC)
+25. Visitorial and Enforcement Power of the Secretary of Labor and Employment. - Employment contracts and/or engagements in the Informal Economy shall be subject to the visitorial and enforcement power of the Secretary of Labor and Employment pursuant to Article 128 of the Labor Code of the Philippines.

+TITLE II Chapter I INFORMAL ECONOMY DEVELOPMENT COUNCIL (IEDC)